Chronic obstructive pulmonary diseaseCOPD; Bronchitis - chronic; Chronic bronchitis; Emphysema

 Women appear to be more susceptible to the effects of smoking and pollution, possibly because of hormones or other genetic differences.
 The good news is that women who stop smoking get their lung function back more quickly than men.

 The leading cause of death from COPD is respiratory failure.
-However, patients with mild-to-moderate COPD also tend to develop cardiovascular disease or lung cancer.
+However, people with mild-to-moderate COPD also tend to develop cardiovascular disease or lung cancer.
 This likely occurs from inflammation, which is involved in all three diseases.

 Outlook for Patients with Emphysema

 If emphysema is detected before it causes symptoms, there may be some chance of reversing it.
 However, permanent changes in the alveoli usually occur, even in young smokers.
-Patients with the inherited form of early-onset emphysema are at risk for early death unless the disease is treated and its progression is stopped or slowed.
+People with the inherited form of early-onset emphysema are at risk for early death unless the disease is treated and its progression is stopped or slowed.
 Emphysema patients who have significant, unplanned weight loss (a sign of muscle wasting) have a poorer outlook, regardless of their lung function.
 Information on interventions to treat weight loss and fatigue in advanced stages of disease is lacking.

 Outlook for Patients with Chronic Bronchitis